Energy Management Information System Benefits for Federal Agencies

 Vertical mapping of federal mandates to EMIS capabilities.
 A comprehensive, agency-wide EMIS directly and indirectly supports a number of federal mandates and executive orders.

-Image Credit: James Dice and Fred Zietz, National Renewable Energy Laboratory
+Image Credit: James Dice and Fred Zietz, National Laboratory of the Rockies

 An EMIS that integrates AMI also fulfills ongoing metering objectives of the Energy Act of 2020, which requires a comprehensive energy and water evaluation and recommissioning or retro-commissioning for approximately 25% of covered facilities once every four years, unless the facility is under ongoing commissioning, recommissioning, or retro-commissioning.
 An EMIS with automated fault detection and diagnostics would meet the requirements of the exemption, significantly reducing costs of compliance.